hanwenzhu/lean-architect/README.md

 (See also a full example below.)

-Then input the generated blueprint source to the blueprint document (typically, `blueprint/src/content.tex`):
+Then input the extracted blueprint source to the blueprint document (typically, `blueprint/src/content.tex`):

 ```latex
 % This makes the macros `\inputleanmodule` and `\inputleannode` available.